iWriteGigs

 Question #14

-A Radio waves would have a longer wavelength and travel the same speed as gamma rays
+A Radio waves would have a shorter wavelength and higher energy than gamma rays.

 B Radio waves would have a lower energy and would travel slower than gamma rays.